ddimaria/wmcp/wmcp-360/README.md

 The median longevity ages is 85 for single US males.
 We use a longevity to estimate withdraws from accounts.
 There is a 27.8% chance that a single male will live to 90 and a 10% chance that he lives to age 95.

 **Annuities** hedge against longevity risk.

+### Property, Liability, and LTC Insurance

+**Idiosyncratic risk** refers to the risk that an investment will experience a decline in value due to factors that are unique to that particular investment.
+Contingent claims in property and liability can help mitigate idinsyncratic risks.

+As the number of possible negative events occuring (**risk exposure**) increases, insuring for individual events can negatively impact future wealth.

+> Negative return on an insurance policy (**insurance load**) = premium paid - claims paid.

+For modest losses, it may be best for the individual to absorb the cost rather than get insurance for it.

+#### Rational Decisions about Property and Liability Insurance

+How do we make rational decisions about insurance:

+1. Identify the most significant loss exposures.
+Property loss is limited to the price of the property, but liability loss can be unlimited.
+Thus, liability risk should be mitigated by insturance.
+1. Understand the load of the insurance product.
+1. Understand the insurance deductables. **Risk retention limit** is the amount below which the insurer will retain risks.
+1. Have emergency funds to cover multiple insurance product deductables in catastrhophic events that affect multiple policies.
+1. Wealthier individuals should hold more liquid assets in order to increase risk retention limits.
+1. More loss averse individuals will likely want lower deductibles.

+**Loss Exposure** is the possibility that a loss can occur.
+A distinction exists between *property loss exposure** and **liability loss exposure**.
+Property loss happens when propery is actually damaged while liability loss is incurred whenever a claim is submitted since there are significant costs associated with defending a claim.

+#### Property Insurance

+Property insurance only covers actual loss (aka ***covered peril**).
+2 main categories: Real Property (land and anything on the land) and Personal Property (property other than Real Property).

+#### Disability Insurance

+**Disability risk** increases as individuals get older.  **Long-term disability** is a disability lasting more thn 90 days.

+#### Liability Insurance

+Liability insurance covers defense costs and claims payouts.  **Compulsary damages** reimburse a claimant who suffered a loss.  **Punitive damages** punishes someone whose conduct causes another to suffer a loss.
+Liability insurnace typically covers compulsary damages.

+#### Umbrella Liability Insurance

+Umbrella Liability Insurance protects against the possibility of losing personal capital and other assets by serving as a barrier between wealth and lawsuits.
+It provides high limits of excess liability coverage and broader types of coverage well beyond basic underlying home and auto policies.

+The **Self-Insured Retention Limit (SIR Limit)** is a deductible that is required for a policy owner to pay in the event that an underlying policy doesn't cover (aka **Drop-Down Coverage**).

+#### Long-Term Care and Wealth Protection

+Up to 70% of baby boomers will require Long-Term Care (LTC).
+Women have more LTC risks than men.
+LTC also affects wealthier individuals more.

+##### Approaches to Meeting LTC Risks

+The focus should be on an infrequent, but expensive, LTC event.
+Larger elimination periods (time before policy kicks in) will be less expensive and transfer catastrophic loos risk to the insurance company.

+Medicaid is an option, but has many limitations and requirements that drain capital and may involve inferior services.

+##### Types of LTC Policies

+* **Single coverage contracts** enable spouses to obtain coverage at different levels.
+* **Shared coverage contracts** cover both spouses and unused LTC benefits of a deceased spouse carry over to the living spouse.
+These contracts increase the chances of the spouses maximizing benfits.
+* **Long-term care partnership programs** protect assets from Medicaid spenddown requirements.
+* **Fixed inflationary benefits** protect against currency and medical cost inflation.

+##### The Best Time to Purchase LTC Insurance

+LTC policies are cheaper when one is younger (policies at 60 are 2x what they are at 50).
+Life insurance products offer hybrid policies that add LTC riders.